You’ve heard the big names: Chinese, Spanish, English.

 Additionally, you may very well encounter native speakers of these languages.
 If you learn their language, it’ll be tremendously helpful for communication.
 And even if you can’t learn them all, just knowing a little about these languages will help give you more insight into the languages spoken by a majority of the people in the world.

 Finally, knowing more about these common languages will help you better understand the world around you.
 The world is a complex place, but learning about the most common languages will give you insight into culture and geography that can help improve your overall understanding of the world around you.

 How to Chat With Billions of People?
 Learn the 20 Most Common Languages in the World!

-The figures included in this list are from Ethnologue, which tracks world languages to provide details on them and their speakers.
+The figures included in this list are from Ethnologue as of 2019, which tracks world languages to provide details on them and their speakers.
 While Ethnologue is available as a hardbound volume, information is also available through their online database.

 This list focuses on how many people speak each language as their first language.
 Lists of most spoken languages often vary quite wildly based on two factors: First, whether they include total number of speakers or just native speakers, and second, what languages or dialects are grouped together into a bigger language.

 It’s also important to note that language usage is widespread—you may very well find any of these languages spoken in any corner of the globe.
 For the purposes of this list, we’ll identify the places where each language is most common.

 I’ve also included a common greeting for each language—in other words, an equivalent of “hello” in that language.
 That’ll also give you a taste of the different writing systems that some of the languages use.
 However, it’s very difficult to convey pronunciation for 20 different languages, especially those with tones and/or different writing systems, so instead I’ve linked to a pronunciation site for each greeting.
 If you want to hear what a greeting sounds like, just click on it!